-Third Place: In the Alt tab of an image or images in our post
+Third Place: In the Alt-tab of an image or images in the post.

-Fourth Place: In an H2 or H3 tab within the post.
+Fourth Place: Variations of the keyword can be included in an H2 or H3 tab within the post.

 In saying that, the first three positions are the important ones.
 Sometimes it can be difficult to insert a keyword in an H2 or H3 heading.
-In this case it is better not to include the keyword rather than use it inappropriately.
+It is preferable not to include the keyword rather than use it inappropriately.

 3. Keyword Stuffing

 This is something that will do harm to your website or blog.
 Do not use keywords throughout your pages or posts just for the sake of using them.

 Google will punish your website or blog for keyword stuffing.
 It is no longer an acceptable practice.

 When writing a post, it is good practice to keep in mind the fact of internal linking, meaning that every post on your website or blog should link to another post on your website or blog.
 This is called Internal Linking.